openebs-archive/openebs-docs/docs/prerequisites.md

-**Install the iSCSI tools**
+**Install iSCSI tools**

-If an iSCSI initiator is not installed on your node, install `open-iscsi` packages using the following commands.
+If iSCSI initiator is not installed on your node, install `open-iscsi` packages using the following commands.

 ```
 sudo apt-get update
 sudo apt-get install open-iscsi
-sudo service open-iscsi restart
+sudo systemctl enable iscsid && sudo systemctl start iscsid
 ```

 You can verify the iSCSI installation from above section.